SudoMaker/pic32-toolchain/README.md

 # pic32-toolchain
-Relatively new toolchain for PIC32 MCUs
+Relatively new toolchain for PIC32 MCUs.

 ## Components
 #### GCC